Yes, all electronic equipment needs periodic maintenance.

 There’s often very little maintenance information accompanying consumer-level gear like this anyway, a reflection of the nature of the equipment and its predicted lifespan.
 The extended life much of this equipment enjoys is usually well beyond its intended design life and the ongoing maintenance needs are simply not covered by any service data.

 Keeping these pieces running requires experience and an understanding of how equipment ages.
-Many of these techniques have been pioneered and developed by Liquid Audio and others in this space, over the years.
-I use many service procedures, chemicals, parts and lubricants that manufacturers never made public, and I’ve simply had to reverse-engineer them as required.
+Many of these service procedures and techniques have been developed by Liquid Audio and other professionals in this space, over many years.
+I use service procedures, parts, lubricants etc that manufacturers didn’t disclose or that have become superseded.
+I’ve had to reverse-engineer these or develop solutions, as required.

 Magic Smoke

-Owners of hi-fi equipment are often unaware of these maintenance requirements, or that electronic components degrade over time.
+Owners of hi-fi equipment are often unaware of maintenance requirements or that components degrade over time.
 Eventually, mechanical parts seize or fail and the ‘magic smoke’ is released from electronic components, leaving hi-fi equipment no longer functional. *

-Having established that all hi-fi equipment needs maintenance, the more complex it is, the more maintenance it needs.
+Having established that all hi-fi equipment needs maintenance, it may be intuitive that the more complex it is, the more maintenance it needs.
 Turntables and cassette decks are generally the most maintenance-intensive, followed by amplifiers, CD players, tuners, preamps and then things without knobs, like DACs, roughly in that order.

 I’ve written more about how and why electronic equipment needs periodic maintenance here and here.
 Periodic maintenance reduces the likelihood and potential severity of equipment failure and dramatically improves its performance.
 Whatever you do, just have the work done by someone competent.
 Your equipment will eventually fail if you don’t maintain it.